-Start/Stop Switch: Starts and stops the set.
-The set can also be operated from an optional remote control (if equipped).
+Start/Stop Switch: Starts and stops the genset.
+On 50 Hz models the start position is signified by the vertical line (I).
+The stop position is signified by the O. The genset can also be operated from an optional remote control (if equipped).